 Breastfeeding your baby is a normal and natural thing to do.
 Babies have a right to be breastfed and mothers have the right to breastfeed.
 Most mothers can work out where and how to comfortably feed their babies when they are out.
 Although our society acknowledges that breastfeeding is important for mothers and babies, some people make critical remarks or confront mothers with unnecessary and illegal 'rules'.

-Many mothers find any type of confrontation in relation to breastfeeding difficult to deal with and feel that it is a personal attack towards them.
-This is a normal response and one that is a very valid.
+Many mothers find any type of confrontation in relation to breastfeeding difficult to deal with and feel that it is a personal attack on them.
+This is a normal response and one that is very valid.
 It comes with a range of unsettling feelings that can be a roadblock to breastfeeding in public.

 My little girl was around 6 months and was sent home from day care with a cold.
 She was at a centre 5 minutes from work so I fetched her.
-However I had a very important 2-hour meeting that afternoon, so I gave my colleagues the choice; me and baby, or no one!
+However I had a very important 2-hour meeting that afternoon, so I gave my colleagues the choice: me and baby, or no one!
 She fed/slept constantly on the breast for the whole meeting, which went very well.
 No one particularly commented, other than to say, 'Wow, she was no bother'.
 The situation was initially outside my comfort zone, but proved to be the best solution for everyone!
 I do love thinking back on the situation, as it was so unusual!

 Frieda and daughter Erika